03 / THE DESTINATION

 You stop carrying everything in your head.

-The pricing, the history, the relationships, the risks all live somewhere your team can find it.
-You’re no longer the only person who knows how things work or why decisions were made.
+The pricing, the history, the relationships, the risks.
+It all lives somewhere your team can find it.
+You are no longer the only person who knows how things work or why decisions were made.

 Your accountant tells you the business has never looked cleaner.